AkhilAnithaGregory/jsonwebtoken/README.md

 The API is built with the Express.js framework, known for its simplicity and flexibility in building web applications and APIs.
 Usage:
+---

-User Authentication:
+## User Authentication:

 The /login endpoint handles user login, expecting a JSON payload with a username and password.
 Upon successful authentication, a JWT token is generated and returned to the client.
 Protected Endpoint:

-The /protected endpoint is protected by the JWT authorization middleware.
+The /protected endpoint is protected by the ** JWT authorization middleware **.
 Only requests with a valid JWT token in the Authorization header can access this endpoint.
 CORS Configuration: